SMerrony/easy_graphics/README.md

 ### Utility Subprograms
 * `New_Image` create a new image ("canvas"), prefilled with a colour or transparent
-* `Write_PPM` create raw or plain NetPBM PPM file from image, Alpha is ignored
+* `Write_PPM` create "raw" or "plain" NetPBM PPM file from image, Alpha is ignored
 * `Write_GIF` create GIF file - only partially implemented at the moment
 * `Write_PAM` create NetPBM PAM file from image, includes transparency.
 N.B.
 Convert to PNG with `convert img.pam img.png` or view directly with `pqiv`
 * `HSV_To_RGB` convert colour values